A Compositional Approach to Verifying Modular Robotic Systems: Beyond the Case Study

 \section{Beyond the Case Study}

-This section goes beyond our case study, to demonstrate other features of our framework, In \S\ref{sec:agentDafny}, we provide a worked example of how our framework enables the implementation of one node to be swapped with another, as long as the replacement node satisfies the specification.
-In \S\ref{sec:nodeCSP}, we discuss how the verification step for a node can check more properties than its guarantee specifies -- which can be seen in the verification step for the \textbf{Agent} node (\S\ref{sec:verifyAnget}), but here we provide a more in-depth example.
-Finally, \S\ref{sec:towards} explores how our approach to composing the node specifications can be applied to systems that are not implemented in \gls{ros}.
+This section goes beyond our case study, to demonstrate other features of our framework, In \S\ref{sec:agentDafny}, we provide a worked example of how our framework enables the implementation of one node to be swapped with another, as long as the replacement node satisfies the specification. \S\ref{sec:towards} explores how our approach to composing the node specifications can be applied to systems that are not implemented in \gls{ros}.
 But first, we discuss the general utility of our approach, beyond what is presented in \S\ref{sec:exampleSystem}.
 The analysis of our approaches wider applicability, and the two formal models in this chapter are available from the Zenodo repository that accompanies this paper: \url{https://doi.org/10.5281/zenodo.6941344}.

 While we have shown the applicability of the approach to our case study, there remains a question of whether it is useful in general for the verification of robotic systems.
 As a step towards assessing this, we examined fifty-six papers containing verifications of autonomous systems identified in our previous survey paper~\cite{Luckcuck2019}.
 For each paper, we assessed if our approach would be applicable to the system it describes.
 We identified 20 papers with a case study to which our general approach would be applicable.
 Three of these, specifically involved the verification of \gls{ros} nodes.
 Of these 20 papers, nine involved the verification of a component within a larger autonomous system and 10 involved the system-level verification of a modular system (the remaining one applied runtime verification to a modular system).